Lucky Star (2013 film): Reception

-Oneindia gave the film 3 stars out of 5 and stated "the first half is extremely funny and entertaining, the second half gets a little serious." while Indiaglitz called it " A light-hearted entertainer that's an easy watch."
-Times of India gave 3.5 stars out of 5.
+Oneindia gave the film 3 stars out of 5 and stated "the first half is extremely funny and entertaining, the second half gets a little serious" while Indiaglitz called it "A light-hearted entertainer that's an easy watch."
+A review in The Times of India gave the film 3.5 stars out of 5.
 Sify wrote "this film is not entirely bad and has its moments as well, but it could have been much better.”
-Rediff gave 2.5 stars out of 5 and wrote "Lucky Star could have been a much better film if a little more thought had been given to how the film should progress in the second half."
+Rediff gave it 2.5 stars out of 5 and wrote "Lucky Star could have been a much better film if a little more thought had been given to how the film should progress in the second half."